Loss and damage: Fight over human harm, huge climate costs | Headlines

 After years of not wanting to talk about reparations in climate talks, U.S. and European officials say they are willing to have loss and damage discussions.
 But the U.S. — the No. 1 historic carbon polluter — won't agree to anything that sounds like liability, special envoy John Kerry said.

-U.S. emissions that created warmer temperatures caused at least USD 32 billion in damage to Pakistan's gross domestic product between 1990 and 2014, according to calculations by Dartmouth climate researchers Christopher Callahan and Justin Mankin based on past emissions.
+U.S. emissions that created warmer temperatures caused at least $32 billion in damage to Pakistan's gross domestic product between 1990 and 2014, according to calculations by Dartmouth climate researchers Christopher Callahan and Justin Mankin based on past emissions.
 And that's only based on temperature-oriented damage, not rainfall.

 "Loss and damage is a way of both recognizing past harm and compensating for that past harm," Mankin said.
 "These harms are scientifically identifiable.
 And now it's up to the politics to either defend that harm or remunerate for that harm."
 The United States in 16 days puts more carbon dioxide into the air from burning fossil fuel than Pakistan does in a year, according to figures by the Global Carbon Project.